Improving Efficiency of Diffusion Models via Multi-Stage Framework and Tailored Multi-Decoder Architectures: Preliminaries Related Work

-{\textbf{Reducing the sampling iterations methods.}} Efforts to improve sampling efficiency of diffusion models have led to many recent advancements in SDE and Ordinary Differential Equation (ODE) samplers \cite{song2020score}.
-For instance, the Denoising Diffusion Implicit Model (DDIM) \cite{song2020denoising} formulates the forward diffusion as a non-Markovian process with a deterministic generative path, significantly reducing the number of function evaluations (NFE) required for sampling (from thousands to hundreds).
-Generalized DDIM (gDDIM) \cite{zhang2022gddim} further optimized DDIM by modifying the parameterization of the scoring network.
-Furthermore, the works in \cite{lu2022dpm} and \cite{zhang2022fast}, termed the Diffusion Probabilistic Model solver (DPM-solver) and the Diffusion Exponential Integrator Sampler (DEIS), respectively, introduced fast higher-order solvers, employing exponential integrators that require 10s NFE for comparable generation quality.
+Efforts to improve sampling efficiency of diffusion models have led to many recent advancements in SDE and Ordinary Differential Equation (ODE) samplers \cite{song2020score}.
+For instance, the Denoising Diffusion Implicit Model (DDIM) \cite{song2020denoising} formulates the forward diffusion as a non-Markovian process with a deterministic generative path, significantly reducing the number of function evaluations (NFE) required for sampling (from thousands to hundreds) without sacrificing generation quality.
+Generalized DDIM (gDDIM) \cite{zhang2022gddim} further optimized DDIM by modifying the parameterization of the scoring network, reducing NFE to nearly 27.
+Furthermore, the works in \cite{lu2022dpm} and \cite{zhang2022fast}, termed the Diffusion Probabilistic Model solver (DPM-solver) and the Diffusion Exponential Integrator Sampler (DEIS), respectively, introduced fast higher-order solvers, employing exponential integrators that require even less than 20 NFE for comparable generation quality.
 Moreover, the consistency model \cite{song2023consistency} introduced a novel training loss and parameterization, achieving high-quality generation with merely 1-2 NFE.

-We remark that while the aforementioned methods are indirectly related to our work, our experiments in \cref{sec:superior_generation} and \cref{sec:efficiency} show that our approach can be easily integrated into these techniques, further improving diffusion models' overall training and sampling efficiency.
+We remark that while the aforementioned methods are indirectly related to our work, our experiments in \Cref{sec:superior_generation} and \Cref{sec:efficiency} show that our approach can be easily integrated into these techniques, further improving diffusion models' overall training and sampling efficiency.